 And then the unthinkable happened.
 We, the ones who had been good, fell behind.
 Those people who broke the rules, who acted not in the “good” way but in the selfish way, they were the ones who got ahead, because they weren’t doing what everyone else wanted, they were doing what serve them themselves.

 And finally we caught on.
 We saw through the delusion that we’d been brought up to believe.
 We realised we need to smash boundaries and break the rules.
 We realised that we need, deserve, and simply must fight to be ourselves and to do what is right not for them but for us.

 We broke the rules.
 We smashed the barriers.
 We dared to be our individual selves.
-We became the strong people.
+We gained independence.
+We became strong people.

 The good people.
 The ones who were raised to be everyone else’s puppet.
 They… no… WE… have learnt that true strength is the strength to be your genuine self despite whatever life or society throws at you.

 And now we are the leaders.